nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding all leaves in range : `aelr`

-Add a person's leave for a maximum range of 1 week from a start date till an end date for SudoHr to track.
+Adds an employee's leave from the start date to an end date inclusive for SudoHr to track.
+The end date can at most be 6 days away from the start date

 Format: `aelr eid/ID s/START_DATE e/END_DATE`